 - 2018-2019: Development of SWAC Diversity Statement to formalize existing departmental commitment

 This is a living document – changing and growing over time with the department.
 We hope this document will be the start of a conversation about diversity and inclusion.
 We believe in the feedback process and want to encourage engagement on any level.
 This document has been reviewed by the CFANS Office for Diversity and Inclusion and SWAC faculty, staff, and students (graduate and undergraduate).
-If you have questions or comments, please feel free to direct them to our Department Head, Carl Rosen ([email protected]).
+If you have questions or comments, please feel free to direct them to our Department Head, Brent Williams ([email protected]).